Types of Bees

 Bumble bee colonies are usually fairly small, from 50 to 400 workers, but usually around 120 to 200.

-Most species are ‘social', but there are also parasite species, known as 'cuckoo bumble bees'.
-These parasitic bumble bees inhabit the nests of other bumble bee hosts.
+Most species are ‘primitively eusocial', but there are also parasite species, known as 'cuckoo bumble bees' which inhabit the nests of other bumble bee hosts.

 Bumble bees are excellent pollinators of many kinds of flowers, and are a welcome and familiar site in gardens.
 Their efficiency as pollinators is partially down to their furry body, but also because they are some of the bees able to 'buzz pollinate'.